 Avoid spoiling a finale.
 When it’s nearly the end of a song, just wait a minute until a more convenient time.
 (As you get familiar with the music, you’ll get a better sense of the endings.)

-The dancer isn’t being a diva, she’s just doing her job, just like you are.
-So let’s find ways to make it the best for everyone.
+Please remember: The dancer isn’t being a diva!
+She’s just doing her job.
+And so are you.
+Let’s find ways to make it the best for everyone.

 Thanks!
 I hope this makes things easier for all of us, and better for our customers!